Jacob's Ladder (2019 film)

 Jacob's Ladder is a 2019 American psychological horror film directed by David M. Rosenthal and written by Jeff Buhler and Sarah Thorp.
-A remake of the 1990 film of the same name, it stars Michael Ealy, Jesse Williams, Nicole Beharie, Karla Souza, and Guy Burnet.
+A remake of the 1990 film Jacob's Ladder, it stars Michael Ealy, Jesse Williams, Nicole Beharie, Karla Souza, and Guy Burnet.
 It was broadcast on DISH Network on July 25, 2019, before the theatrical release on August 23, 2019, by Vertical Entertainment, to mostly negative reviews.

 Plot

 "After losing his brother in combat, soldier Jacob Singer returns home from Afghanistan — only to be pulled into a mind-twisting state of paranoia.
 Singer soon realizes that his sibling is alive but life is not what it seems.
 With his life now altered, he must figure out what is real and what is not."